bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ---
 ## Gradle Runner vs Android Build

-In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps are both building steps but they are slightly different in their functions. and what the major differences are.
+We'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps.
+They are both building steps but they are slightly different in their functions, and in what the major differences are.

-Our `Gradle Runner` Step is the headquarter for all your `gradle tasks`.
+Our `Gradle Runner` Step is the headquarters for all your `gradle tasks`.
 It runs a single or multiple Gradle task(s) you specify and then copies the generated APK(s) into the Bitrise Deploy Directory (`$BITRISE_DEPLOY_DIR`).
 This step runs ANY Gradle task (not just building task) that is available in your project's [task list](/tips-and-tricks/android-tips-tricks/#how-to-get-the-list-of-available-gradlew-tasks-in-your-project/).
 You can run multiple tasks at the same time if you insert the tasks separated with spaces in the `Gradle task to run` input field of the Step.

 For example: `assembleDebug` `assembleDebugAndroidTest` where Gradle Runner step will output as many APK paths as many assemble tasks you have set.